senergyworld/dtm-cheat-sheet/README.md

 `gmtinfo input.xyz -I2 > dimensions.txt`

-- where `-I` is cell size of the XYZ file eg. 1m x 1m
+- where `-I` is cell size of the XYZ file eg. 2x2m

+Ascertain Z range of the input XYZ file

+`gmtinfo -C -o4,5 input.xyz`

+- where `-C` reports the min/max values per column in seperate columns

+- where `-o` limits the output columns reported. `4,5` report the min/max for the 3rd column (Z column)

 #### Convert XYZ to GeoTIFF